-- Organize meetings during off-year (i.e. between T21RS conferences) for dissemination of scientific results and programs. - Help members broaden their knowledge by hosting scientific lectures, poster sessions, and workshops. - Announcement of local grant opportunities, announcement of local funded scientific programs, scientific reports for these funded programs, local clinical trials - Local lobbying advocacy activity.
-Chapters can host laboratory tours and invite policymakers to see the benefits of research first-hand. - Foster networking for students, academics, researchers, and other professionals to exchange information, research, and career opportunities and help expand T21RS membership. - Provide opportunities for neuroscientists to educate and inform the public about Down syndrome research.
+- Organize meetings during off-year (i.e. between T21RS conferences) for dissemination of scientific results and programs. - Help members broaden their knowledge by hosting scientific lectures, poster sessions, and workshops. - Announcement of local grant opportunities, announcement of local funded scientific programs, scientific reports for these funded programs, local clinical trials. - Local lobbying advocacy activity.
+Chapters can host laboratory tours and invite policymakers to see the benefits of research first-hand. - Foster networking for students, academics, researchers, and other professionals to exchange information, research, and career opportunities and help expand T21RS membership. - Provide opportunities for neuroscientists to educate and inform the public about Down syndrome research. - Contact scientists that are new in the field.